quix-it/quix-quang/projects/quang/components/paginator/README.md

 ## Notes

-This component is designed to work seamlessly with lists and tables, providing a user-friendly interface for pagination.
+This component provides a user-friendly interface for pagination in lists and tables.